n8n-io/n8n-docs/docs/integrations/community-nodes/installation/gui-install.md

 ## Upgrade a community node

-!!! warning "Breaking changes in versions"
+/// warning | Breaking changes in versions
 Node developers may introduce breaking changes in new versions of their nodes.
 A breaking change is an update that breaks previous functionality.
 Depending on the node versioning approach that a node developer chooses, upgrading to a version with a breaking change could cause all workflows using the node to break.
 Be careful when upgrading your nodes.
 If you find that an upgrade causes issues, you can [downgrade](#downgrade-a-community-node).
+///
 ### Upgrade to the latest version

 You can upgrade community nodes to the latest version from the node list in **Settings** > **community nodes**.